symverse-lab/V3/docs/cad-overview.md

 This is the central logic of CAD:

-1. verify first,
+1. verify authorization evidence,
-2. summarize second,
+2. derive the authorization outcome digest,
-3. commit the summary, not the raw signature.
+3. commit the digest set through `CADRoot`,
+4. keep consensus authorization commitment independent of raw signature byte size.

 ---